GeaucefStone/Secular_Democratic_Republic/README.md

 ### What's New

-- The Markdown Reader is further polished
+- The Markdown Reader is further polished.
+It's loader is now both a button and a drag-and-drop point.

 - All files should be consistent with the Markdown reader's JavaScript.
 Asterisks for italics have been deliberately avoided to eliminate conflicts with hollowed bullets.